kimarthur723/ampcore/README.md

 # amp

-Modular guitar amp simulator built on a real-time audio processing graph.
+Modular guitar amp simulator (more accurately, a real-time audio DSP) built on a real-time audio processing graph.
 Nodes can be added, removed, and rewired while audio is running.

 ## Features